lightning/bolts/02-peer-protocol.md

 the channel.

 In the modern method, the funder sends its permissable fee range, and the non-funder has to pick a fee in this range.
-If it chooses the same value, negotiation is complete after two messages, otherwise the funder will reply with the same value (completing after three messages).
+If the non-funder chooses the same value, negotiation is complete after two messages, otherwise the funder will reply with the same value (completing after three messages).

 1. type: 39 (`closing_signed`)
 2. data: